therealjawss/aoc2020/README.md

 ~~Officially skipping day 13 part 2...~~
 Did TDD and finally came up with the solution!
 Why didn't I do that first, could have avoided wasting a day!
 Some solutios to read up on

 - https://www.reddit.com/r/adventofcode/comments/kcb3bb/2020_day_13_part_2_can_anyone_tell_my_why_this/
 - https://www.reddit.com/r/adventofcode/comments/kchxzm/2020_day_13_part_2_brute_forcing_in_1_minute_on/

 ## Day 14

 As the problems are getting more difficult, i've decided to do part 1 first thing in the morning before work and then part 2 at the end of the day.
 So far it is working out.
 Here are a few solutions i want to study when i have the time:

 - https://github.com/DanaL/AdventOfCode/blob/master/2020/Day14.cs
 - https://github.com/lynxz/AdventOfCode/blob/master/2020/Day14/Program.cs

 ## Day 16

 - https://pastebin.com/y5vpkwHF
 - https://github.com/linl33/adventofcode/blob/year2020/year2020/src/main/java/dev/linl33/adventofcode/year2020/Day16.java

+## Day 18

+- some inspirational day 18 code https://github.com/FaustVX/adventofcode/blob/master/2020/Day18/Solution.cs